amazon-connect/amazon-connect-salesforce-cti/lightning/04 Configuring and Using AWS Serverless Application Repository for Salesforce Features/01 Accessing the Salesforce API from Amazon Connect Contact Flows Using AWS Lambda.md

 -   **CreateChatterComment:** creates a chatter comment.

+-   **Search:** performs a search against the Salesforce instance, returning all results.

+-   **SearchOne:** performs a search against the Salesforce instance, returning at most one result.

 **NOTE:** naming of the Lambda function will vary based on template data, but sfInvokeAPI will always be a part of the name.